cyrilletuzi/vscode-angular-schematics/walkthroughs/firstGeneration.md

 While this extension mainly *add* new files, it can also *modify* existing files.
 For example, when generating an Angular page, the nearest routing file will be updated to add the route.

-So before launching a new generation, **it is strongly recommended to check that the Git status is clean** (or any other Source Control Manager), which means there is no uncommitted files.
+So before launching a new generation, **it is strongly recommended to check that the Git status, which means there is no uncommitted files.

 It will allow you to easily and quickly revert the generation if needed.